 9. In ecological diversity studies, a leptokurtic species abundance distribution indicates:

-A) Flatter than normal distribution with shorter tails
+A) Flatter than a normal distribution with shorter tails

 B) Higher peak than normal with heavier tails